 Liability.
 Prevent needless increases in cost and litigation through the expansion of any kind of medical liability.
 Support legislation to curb existing abuses and the filing of frivolous lawsuits.

-Coverage for the Uninsured: Support the renewal of the 1115 Medicaid Transformation Waiver, and a Texas Solution that maximizes available federal dollars for private market coverage choices for the uninsured.
+Coverage for the Uninsured.
+Urge adequate planning in the face of expiration of the 1115 Medicaid Transformation Waiver, and support a Texas solution that maximizes available federal dollars for private market coverage choices for the uninsured.

 Personal responsibility for health.
 Support legislation and other state actions to encourage and equip each Texan to accept personal responsibility for his or her health throughout their lifetime.